rtcharity/resources.eahub.org/content/learn/connect.md

 # Online Events

+* For a wide range of online events, check out the <a target="_blank" href="https://www.facebook.com/groups/EAOnlineEvents/">EA online events Facebook group</a>.
 * The <a target="_blank" href="https://calendar.google.com/calendar/embed?src=ie5uop71imftf4ut2htbv789v8@group.calendar.google.com">international EA events calendar</a>, curated by several community members, lists high-quality speaker events and large social events suitable for anyone interested in EA. <a target="_blank" href="https://forms.gle/cLHxZ4QY2hjLEYnu8">To add an event, fill out this form</a>.
 If you notice an error in the calendar please email [vaidehiagarwalla@gmail.com](mailto:vaidehiagarwalla@gmail.com).
-* For a wider range of online events, check out the <a target="_blank" href="https://www.facebook.com/groups/EAOnlineEvents/">EA online events Facebook group</a>.
 * Special interest events are being run by some <a href="#onlinegroups">groups based on interest areas, affiliations, or professions.</a>
 * Join your <a target="_blank" href="http://eahub.org/groups/">nearest local EA group</a> to attend events they may be running.